mbleigh/polishing-rubies/posts/01-the-what-and-why-of-gems.md

 A RubyGem is essentially a specially structured folder that contains the source code, description, documentation, and tests of a Ruby library.
 Gems can sometimes contain command-line executables as well.
-The file structure of a Ruby usually looks like this:
+The file structure of a RubyGem usually looks like this:

 <pre>
   my-gem